chaitan-neo/blog/README.md

 blog
 ====

-blog application using web.py in Python.
+blog application using web.py in Python..